jacquescrocker/deployer/README.md

 # Deployer

-Deployer is a deployment engine (Ruby Gem) that enhances Capistrano with a set of useful automated deployment tasks and a base structure.
-It favors convention over configuration, and it simplifies Rails Application Deployment with Capistrano.
+Deployer is gem that enhances Capistrano to simplify the deployment of Ruby on Rails applications.

-It assumes you are using Passenger to serve your Rails applications.
+It assumes you are using Passenger to serve your Ruby on Rails applications.

-## Why?

-I wanted a tool that'd enhance Capistrano's default setup, and I wanted it to cause me a minimal amount of hassle and time consumption to set up as well for every time I want to deploy a new application.

 ## Getting Started